Home |Historic Albany | Early Expedition to Settlement

 At 4am on the 26th December 1826, Major Lockyer, along with Lieutenant Colson Festing, came ashore and after an examination of the surrounding country, decided to utilise a site just north of Residency Point (then named by him Point Frederick).
 This was the same site that Flinders had chosen when he had landed.
 A careful investigation of the land lying within a triangle bordered by Mount Melville, Mount Clarence and the entrance to Oyster Harbour was considered the ideal site for the penal outpost.
 Stores and baggage were then boated ashore.

-Concerning the site selected, writing in Major Lockyer's diary on Thursday, 28th December, 1826, read :—
+Concerning the site selected, written in Major Lockyer's diary on Thursday, 28th December, 1826, read :—

 "Having examined both harbours (Princess Royal and Oyster) I am compelled from not being able to find a more eligible situation, to fix on that one immediately opposite where the Brig is at anchor, and where Captain Flinders had his tents pitched at the watering place when he was here in H.M.
 Survey vessel, the "Investigator."